 Traditional access control systems require you to download software or physically go on-site to update the system.
 In other words, you’d have to be at the building just to add or remove a tenant from your access control system.

 Using cloud-based access control is more affordable because you don’t have to purchase and maintain a server on your property.
 In addition, many cloud-based access control systems are also wireless — allowing you to eliminate the need to purchase and install expensive wiring throughout your property.

 Whether you’re seeking cloud-based access for an apartment or an office building, you want the best system.
-Below, we review the top eight cloud-based access control manufacturers on the market.
+Below, we review the top 10 cloud-based access control manufacturers on the market.